 Use the postural awareness cues as often as you can remember to reset your body positions.

 Once you realize the importance of posture, you will begin to treat your body like the sanctuary that it is.
 You will move and feel better.

 In addition, balanced training can help restore natural posture as functional exercises mimic ideal human positioning.
-To learn more check out All Fitness Training Programs Need To Follow These 3 Rules
+This is why we created The WCT Stength Program.